slaveOftime/Fun.Blazor/Docs/11 DOM/README.md

     }
 ```

-Also you can build a shared attributes/style fragment to compose:
+Also, you can build a shared attributes/style fragment to compose:

 ```fsharp
 let commonStyle =